 National origin discrimination occurs even if it is perceived that they are of a certain nationality, such as refusing to interview someone because they have a last name that appears to be from a specific nationality.

-It is also considered discrimination if an employer mistreats an employee or prospective employee if they are married to someone of a particular national origin or if the employer is of the same national origin that they are discriminating against.
+It is also considered discrimination if an employer mistreats an employee or prospective employee if they are married to someone of a particular national origin or if the employer is of the same national origin that they are discriminating against.file a complaint with the DFEH or the EEOC

 At the Law Offices of Miguel S. Ramirez, we can help you protect your rights as an employee and determine what steps to take.
 To schedule a free consultation to discuss your legal options, call today at 213-975-0003.
-We handle employment discrimination in the Los Angeles area and Southern California.
+We handle employment discrimination in the Los Angeles, CA and Southern California.
 Se habla español.

 Discrimination based on national origin can cover many different things.
 Mainly, it is discrimination based on nationality or birthplace.
 However, it can also include a person’s ancestry or even perceived nationality traits.
 This includes first and last names, accents, and clothing.